-This information will help you improve your sleep when you are at home.
+This information will help you improve your sleep when you’re at home.

 Sleeping well at night can make you feel better and give you more energy.
-Some people with cancer experience problems with their sleep, including:
+Some people with cancer have problems with their sleep, including:

-If you are having these problems, try the following suggestions.
+If you’re having these problems, try the following ideas.

-- Make an effort to get some sunlight each day, especially in the morning.
-Open your shades or go outside.
+- Try to get some sunlight each day, especially in the morning.
+Light helps your body know what time of the day it is.
+Open your window shades or go outside.

 - Taking naps in the late afternoon can make it harder for you to fall asleep at night.